nymtech/docs/content/build-peapps/running-localnet.md

 ---
 title: "Running a local mixnet"
 weight: 50
-description: "You can start up a full mix network, including mixnodes, and a store and forward provider on your local machine fairly easily.
+description: "You can start up a full Nym network, including mixnodes, and a gateway on your local machine.
 Here's how."
 ---

 ### Running a local mixnet for development